JalalAmeerzai/Panacloud-Bootcamp-c2/README.md

-# PanaCloud Bootcamp Class 5 - Context API and Reducer
+# PanaCloud Bootcamp Class 7 - Asynchronous Programming

-## CreateContext in React and useContext
+## Callbacks and Promises
-make a state available to all the childs and granchilds inside root.

-## React Reducer (useReducer Hook)
-make a state available to all the childs and granchilds inside root.
+This class will teaches about asynchronous programming using Callbacks and Promises